LARS Library: Least Angle Regression laSso Library

 ) or using the LARS algorithm.
 Thereafter

-needs to be stabilized (stabilization is less important if you
+the model needs to be stabilized (stabilization is less important if you

 have built the model with the LARS algorithm but can still improve a little your